JohnCervantes/typeracer_app/README.md

 # A typing game web application built with React and Material-UI.
-# This game is inspired by one of my favegorite games caled TypeRacer.
+# This game is inspired by a caled TypeRacer.
 Visit their website! https://play.typeracer.com/
 # Demo: https://youtu.be/IAaOXpPPfyw